The AI Implementation Gap No One Talks About: Where's Your Team?

 The Hybrid Skill Set Nobody Has

 Building production agentic AI systems requires a rare combination: data science expertise AND full-stack engineering capability.
-You need people who can:
+You need people who can bridge both worlds.

 On the data science side: